datagrok-ai/public/help/develop/admin/deploy/deploy-docker-swarm.md

 ## Preparations

-1. Activate docker swarm mode on your manager node:
+1. Activate docker swarm mode on your manager node (it should be a datagrok host):

    ```shell
    docker swarm init